The Wellington region has branches in Lower Hutt, Upper Hutt, Wellington, Kapiti-Mana and Wairarapa.

 If you want to learn more about Wellington's natural environment, or help restore our treasured spots then get involved in some of the projects below -

-- Places for Penguins project aims to protect little blue penguins around Wellington’s coast, through planting, education and nest-box distribution.
+- Places for Penguins project aims to protect little penguins around Wellington’s south coast, through planting, education and nest-box distribution.

 - Green Wellington an umbrella concept to retain, restore and protect our streams and the last remaining remnant forest and wetland; connecting these into a network of ecological corridors across Wellington to the Hutt Valley and north thereby creating natural pathways for our birds and fish.